melissagwolf/Website/content/CV.md

 ### Presentations

 1. **Wolf, M. G.**, Ihm, E., Katz, D., & Maul, A. (2020, June).
 Improving Psychological Measurement: Introducing the RPE Method.
-Workshop to be presented at the annual meeting of the Society for the Improvement of Psychological Science, Victoria, BC.
+Workshop presented at the annual meeting of the Society for the Improvement of Psychological Science, Virtual Meeting.

 1. **Wolf, M. G.** (2020, April).
 The Response Process Evaluation Method.
 Paper to be presented at the meeting of the International Objective Measurement Workshop, San Francisco, CA.